Kingston, Illinois: 2020 census

+Income and poverty

 The median income for a household in the village was $84,375, and the median income for a family was $92,228.
 Males had a median income of $46,696 versus $26,821 for females.
 The per capita income for the village was $30,270.
 About 5.6% of families and 5.8% of the population were below the poverty line, including 8.9% of those under age 18 and 6.1% of those age 65 or over.

 Education

 Kingston is served by the Genoa-Kingston Community Unit School District with nearby Genoa.
 The district has four public schools: Genoa Elementary School (Grades 3–5; Genoa), Kingston Elementary School] (Grades K-2; Kingston), Genoa-Kingston Middle School (Grades 6–8), and Genoa-Kingston High School (Grades 9–12).
 The GK School District's team name is the Cogs, an acronym created from the phrase "Community of Genoa Schools" that also evokes a feeling of teamwork not unlike the cogs in a machine, however some local history states that it stands for "Consolidation of Genoa Schools".